Estimating the confidence of speech spoofing countermeasure

-Given the logits $\bs{l}=[l_1, l_2]^\top$, the second estimator computes an energy-based score as $c = \log\sum_{j=1}^{2}\exp(l_j)$ \cite{NEURIPS2020_f5496252}.
+Given the logits $\bs{l}=[l_1, l_2]^\top$ from a pre-trained CM, the second estimator computes an energy-based confidence score as $c = \log\sum_{j=1}^{2}\exp(l_j)$ \cite{NEURIPS2020_f5496252}.
 The value of $c$ is argued to be proportional to the unconditional model likelihood $p_\phi(\bs{x})$, where $\phi$ is the parameter set of the CM.
 Therefore, \emph{known} attacks are likely to receive a higher score $c$ than \emph{unknown} ones.

-The energy-based confidence score does not add additional model parameters and can be used on pre-trained CMs.
-When some \emph{unknown} trials are available, it is also possible to re-train the CM so that the confidence scores of \emph{unknown} and \emph{known} trials can be better discriminated.
-This requires an energy-based training loss \cite{NEURIPS2020_f5496252}.
+This estimator can be directly used on pre-trained CMs.
+When some \emph{unknown} trials are available, it is also possible to re-train the CM with an energy-based training loss \cite{NEURIPS2020_f5496252}, which encourages the confidence scores of \emph{unknown} and \emph{known} trials to be separable.